mudasobwa/qipowl/README.md

     :flush
       :⏎ : :br

-means that “⏎” anywhere in text will be substituted with “<br>”
+means that “⏎” anywhere in text will be substituted with “&lt;br&gt;”

 #### :block